GUIGuard-Bench: Toward a General Evaluation for Privacy-Preserving GUI Agents: Benchmark Overview

-According to the GDPR’s definition of personal data~\cite{gdpr}, more than half of the information produced during the operation of GUI agents contains privacy risk~\cite{Clear}.
+With the rapid advancement of agent technology, reliance on autonomous task-performing agents has grown substantially.
+According to the GDPR’s definition of personal data~\cite{gdpr}, more than half of the information produced during the operation of GUI agents contains some degree of privacy risk~\cite{Clear}.
 Nevertheless, users routinely entrust such information to remote models in order to complete tasks.
 Although numerous studies have proposed methods for detecting and safeguarding private information in the text domain, privacy issues in the purely visual setting, particularly within GUI environments, remain significantly underexplored.
-To enable systematic analysis of privacy risks in GUI agent workflows and to support future protection methods, GUIGuard includes a dataset of 630 GUI agent trajectories comprising 13{,}830 screenshots.
-The dataset combines trajectories collected from real-world mobile and desktop environments with trajectories synthesized using an image generation model.
-Details of the data collection and data generation pipelines are provided in Appendix~\ref{sec:Data}.

-As shown in Figure~\ref{fig:data}, each trajectory in the GUIGuard-Bench dataset includes the overall task goal and step-level data, comprising screenshots, real-time agent feedback (e.g., plans and reflections), annotated privacy regions, text extracted from these regions, and privacy labels specifying risk level, category, and task necessity.
-We further organize the extracted privacy content into three risk levels and six semantic categories; detailed categorization criteria are provided in the Appendix~\ref{sec:class}.
-Because many privacy decisions cannot be determined solely from individual screenshots, task goals and associated agent feedback are provided for each image to enable a more comprehensive privacy assessment.
-The dataset includes tasks from both PC and mobile platforms, spanning diverse everyday scenarios that commonly involve privacy-sensitive information, such as social media, messaging, and office workflows.
-As shown in Figure~\ref{fig:framework}, GUIGuard-Bench supports evaluation of the three-phase GUIGuard pipeline: (1) \emph{Privacy Recognition}, (2) \emph{Privacy Protection}, and (3) \emph{Task Execution}.
+As shown in Figure~\ref{fig:framework_v12}, each trajectory in GUIGuard-Bench comprises complete historical screenshots, real-time agent feedback, task names, labeled privacy regions, and extracted privacy text.
+Because many privacy decisions cannot be determined solely from individual screenshots, task names and associated agent feedback are provided for each image to enable a more comprehensive privacy assessment.

+Given that GUI privacy involves both textual and visual information, the labeled dataset provides comprehensive annotations to assess privacy risks.
+Each screenshot in the dataset is annotated with privacy regions, which are marked to delineate areas containing potentially sensitive information.
+These regions are classified based on the privacy risk they pose, with a risk-level classification assigned to each.
+In addition to labeling visual regions, extracted text is also classified according to its privacy properties.

+To further support a more nuanced understanding of privacy in GUI agents, the dataset includes task names and corresponding agent feedback for each screenshot.
+These contextual annotations help clarify whether the privacy information is essential for the agent to complete its task.
+More broadly, the benchmark captures complete historical screenshots, real-time agent feedback, labeled privacy regions, extracted privacy text, and task context, enabling systematic analysis of privacy risks across different agent workflows.